eddiemoya/Media-Categories/readme.txt

 = Is there any way to see all the attachment/media items associated to a category/taxonomy term, the way we can with Posts? =

-In WordPress 3.5, you can now see any taxonomy enabled for attachments the same way you see Categories for Posts.
-For earlier versions, I'm afraid the answer is no.
+Yes!
+This was a frequent feature request, and in version Media Categories 1.6 this is finally available!
+Just go to the Media Library, the dropdown will be right there at the top.

 = I found a bug, or I would like to suggest/request a feature, can I submit it? =

 Of course, thats great!
-I love hearing how people want to use my plugins, and if you look though my blog or this plugins support forum, you'll see I have a tendency of fulfilling people's requests ( but no promises :p )
+I love hearing how people want to use my plugins, and if you look though my blog or this plugins support forum, you'll see I have a tendency of fulfilling people's requests ( but no promises :p ).

 Bug reports are extremely helpful!
 Most of my plugins have been developed while at work, and publicly submitted bug reports help prove the point that Open Source is the way to go.
 It amounts to free public quality assurance testing.
 So please please please report any bugs to you see.
-Preferably on the WordPress plugin directory, but if you feel so inclined you may report them on my blog http:://eddiemoya.com
+Preferably on the WordPress plugin directory, but if you feel so inclined you may report them on my blog http://eddiemoya.com

+Note: Your bug reports and feature requests have a much higher likelihood of getting my attention if you submit them to the [GitHub Issues](https://github.com/eddiemoya/Media-Categories/issues)

 == Changelog ==

-== 1.6 ==
+= 1.6 =
-* New Feature - Filter Media Library admin page by taxonomy term with taxonomy dropdown menu
+* New Feature - Filter media in the Media Library by term with new dropdropdown menu.
-* New Feature - Filter taxonomy terms using "Searchable Categories" style taxonomy metaboxes are now in the real metaboxes as well as the Media Modal Faux metaboxes.
+* New Feature - Filter taxonomy terms in metaboxes - "Searchable Categories" style taxonomy metaboxes are back in the real metaboxes as well as the Media Modal Faux metaboxes.
+* Bugfix - Gallery shortcode conflicts with other plugins that also modify the gallery shortcode (JetPack).
+This fix leaves the [gallery] shortcode available, but allows developers to turn to use [media_gallery] instead - and even disable the [gallery] so it doesnt blow up other plugins. https://github.com/eddiemoya/Media-Categories/issues/10
 * Bugfix - Toggle buttons for taxonomy boxes on media modal would toggle all taxonomy areas instead of just the one you clicked. https://github.com/eddiemoya/Media-Categories/issues/13

 = 1.5 =